Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Introduction

 Developing efficient, accurate, and robust numerical schemes for solving the multiple physical coupled system involved with incompressible fluid flows remains a great challenge in $3$D magneto-micropolar model.
 There are many time-stepping methods of multiple physical coupled problems at present \cite{2015Chen,2019Chen,2022Chen,Diegel,He2015,2017Hasler,L2013,2016Liu,Prohl2008,Tone2009,2022Wang}.
 In \cite{L2013}, Layton studied two partitioned time-stepping algorithms for a reduced magneto-hydrodynamics problem.
 In \cite{He2015}, He considered an Euler semi-implicit scheme and obtained some convergence for the magneto-hydrodynamics equations.
 In \cite{2017Hasler}, Heister investigated a decoupled higher order scheme for magneto-hydrodynamics equations.
 Recently, in \cite{2022Wang}, the authors studied a Crank-Nicolson time-stepping projection scheme and derived some optimal error estimates for magnetohydrodynamic problem.

-In this paper, we propose some fully discrete first/second-order accurate time-stepping scheme for nonstationary $3$D magneto-micropolar equations.
+In this paper, we propose some unconditionally energy stable numerical schemes for the nonstationary $3$D magneto-micropolar equations.
 The first scheme is comprised of the Euler semi-implicit discretization in time and conforming finite element/stabilized finite element in space.
 The second one is based on Crank-Nicolson discretization in time and extrapolated treatment of the nonlinear terms such that skew-symmetry properties are preserved.
 We prove that the proposed schemes are unconditionally energy stable.
-Some optimal convergence rates of the velocity field, the magnetic field, the micro-rotation field and the fluid pressure are established.
-In addition, we propose some fully discrete first-order decoupled time-stepping algorithms.
+Some convergence rates of the velocity field, the magnetic field, the micro-rotation field and the fluid pressure are established.
+In addition, we propose some fully discrete first-order decoupled numerical schemes.
 Numerical tests are given to conform the theoretical results of our proposed schemes.

 The remainder of this paper is organized as follows.
 In section 2, we introduce some preliminaries and the weak formulation of magneto-micropolar equations.
-In section 3, we propose a first-order fully discrete scheme and obtain its unconditionally stable.
+In section 3, we propose a first-order numerical scheme and obtain its unconditionally stable.
 In section 4, we derive some error estimates for the velocity field, the magnetic field, the micro-rotation field and the pressure.
-In section 5, we set up a second-order fully discrete scheme and give some unconditionally stable and error estimates.
-Moreover, we establish some first-order fully discrete decoupled algorithms.
+In section 5, we set up a second-order numerical scheme and give some unconditionally stable and error estimates.
+Moreover, we establish some first-order decoupled numerical schemes.
 In section 6, we give several numerical rests to check the theoretical results.